Taco Bell bringing Grilled Cheese Dipping Taco nationwide, along with ‘brand-new protein offering’

-(NEXSTAR) – They’ve done shredded beef.
+(NEXSTAR) – They’ve done ground beef.
 They’ve done plant-based “meat.”
 And for a short while, they even offered shrimp.

 But slow-braised, shredded beef?
 That’s a first for Taco Bell.